Hadeeqaa/journal/README.md

 # Journal
-a CRUD Based mechanism that lets anyone post thoughts and read history of posts
+a CRUD Based mechanism that lets anyone post thoughts and read history of posts.

 ## Features